silverstripe/silverstripe-frameworktest/README.md

 ## Usage

-Simply running `dev/build` will take care of most sample data setup.
+Simply running `sake db:build` will take care of most sample data setup.

 In order to use any of the optional test behaviour targeted at modules, install the module and remove the `_manifest_exclude` file from the relevant folder.